elucian/bee/syntax/overview.md

 ## Conditional

-A conditional is using "if" keyword to control one statement.
+A conditional is using symbol "if" that is implication to control one statement.
-Observe that "if" is not itself a full statement only an augment.

 ```
  statement if (condition);